stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 ## Abstract

-This protocol defines the Stellar transactions that two participants use to open and close a payment channel by using multisig accounts to hold a single asset.
+This protocol defines the Stellar transactions that two participants use to open and close a payment channel by using multi-sig accounts to hold a single asset.

 A payment channel has two participants, an initiator I and a responder R.